 Accommodation: Many small tourist-towns across Meghalaya offer homestays, which cost somewhere between 500 to 1000 Rupees a day, including food.
 A cheap room, with shared bathroom, in most popular towns, including Shillong, start from 350 Rupees a day.
 Pay around 500 Rupees and you have your own bathroom and a standard room.

 Transport: There are no trains in Meghalaya.
-So if you want to travel cheap, use state buses.
+So if you want to travel cheaply, use state buses.
 They are a little infrequent, but thanks to the shared-taxi system in the entire state, transport is at least possible pretty much everywhere.
 And it is cheap as it is in the rest of India.
-A 2 hour shared taxi drive, from Shillong to Cherapunji costs 150 Rupees.
-Bus, on the other hand, costs 90 Rupees.
+A 2 hour shared taxi drive, from Shillong to Cherapunji can cost around 200 Rupees.
+Buses, on the other hand, may cost less than 100 Rupees.

 BEST TIME TO TRAVEL IN SHILLONG